OshivBansal/Ecommerce-Follow-Along/README.md

 - ✅ Error Handling & Security Implemented proper authentication to ensure only logged-in users can add addresses.
 Added error handling to manage invalid data or database issues.

 - ✅ Testing & Debugging Verified that addresses are successfully stored in the database.
 Ensured seamless data flow from the frontend to the backend.

+### **Milestone 23: Place Order Functionality🚀**

+- ✅ "Place Order" Button Added a functional "Place Order" button inside the cart page, allowing users to proceed with their purchases seamlessly.

+- ✅ Address Selection Implemented a select address page displaying all available addresses stored in the user profile.
+Users can choose their preferred shipping address before placing an order.

+- ✅ Order Confirmation & API Integration Connected the order placement functionality with the backend API.
+Once an order is placed, it is stored in the database with relevant user details.

+- ✅ Error Handling & Security Ensured only authenticated users can place orders.
+Implemented error handling for invalid or missing address selections and order submission failures.

+- ✅ Testing & Debugging Verified that orders are stored correctly in the database.
+Ensured smooth data flow between the frontend and backend.